2021 USL Championship playoffs: Format

 The top four teams in each division qualified for the playoffs.
 They began to play on the first weekend on November, featuring a single-elimination, 16-team bracket.
-Under the revised season format, four division winners in each conference earned hosting rights for the Eastern and Western conference quarter-finals.
+Under the revised season format, four division winners in each conference earned hosting rights for the Eastern and Western conference quarterfinals.
 Following the opening round, hosting rights were determined by regular season record (ranks, then points, then number of wins).
 All playoff matches were streamed live on ESPN+ except the Championship final on ESPN, ESPN Deportes, and Sirius XM FC.